WaylonWalker/waylonwalker.com/pages/blog/if_name_main.md

 In my world of data analysis we often setup a script of functions that will behave as an etl pipeline of sorts.
-Since we may want to reuse some of these functions in other scripts its common to hide the actual execution of these functions in a `if __name__ == "__main__":` block so that we don't start making changes to the data simply by importing the module.
+Since we may want to reuse some of these functions in other scripts it's common to hide the actual execution of these functions in a `if __name__ == "__main__":` block so that we don't start making changes to the data simply by importing the module.

 ### cli

 Most cli applications will leverage `if __name__ == "__main__":` to run something when called as a script instead of being imported.
-This allows us do do things such as testing much easier.
+This allows us dt do things such as testing much easier.

 > Check out the example on the first page of the